earthly/earthly/docs/basics/part-5-importing.md

 ```

 ## Importing Whole Projects
-In addition to importing tagets from other files, we can also import an entire file with the `IMPORT` command.
+In addition to importing targets from other files, we can also import an entire file with the `IMPORT` command.

 ```Dockerfile
 VERSION 0.6